 Amortization of acquired software marketed for external sale is computed using the greater of the ratio of current revenues to total current and anticipated revenues expected to be derived from the software or the straight-line method over an estimated useful life of generally three to six years.
-Software for resale amortization expense recorded during the years ended December 31, 2010, 2009 and 2008 totaled \$6.0 million, \$5.7 million, and \$5.4 million, respectively.
-These software amortization expense amounts are reflected in cost of software license fees in the consolidated statements of operations.
-Amortization of software for internal use recorded during the years ended December 31, 2010, 2009 and 2008 totaled \$7.4 million, \$5.5 million, and \$3.7 million, respectively.
-These software amortization expense amounts are reflected in depreciation and amortization in the consolidated statements of operations.
+Software for resale amortization expense recorded during the years ended December 31, 2011, 2010 and 2009 totaled \$6.3 million, \$6.0 million, and \$5.7 million, respectively.
+These software amortization expense amounts are reflected in cost of software license fees in the consolidated statements of income.
+Amortization of software for internal use recorded during the years ended December 31, 2011, 2010 and 2009 totaled \$8.1 million, \$7.4 million, respectively.
+These software amortization expense amounts are reflected in depreciation and amortization in the consolidated statements of income.